 • New accounts of German politicians keep popping up;

 • Universities are joining federated networks too.

 There have also been ideas to set up an official Fediverse foundation, a legal entity to provide extra opportunities for contributors who want to work on improving Fediverse.
-Arnold Schrijver has been working on fedi.foundation, and Paula started a discussion about first steps needed for the creation of such an organization.
+Arnold Schrijver has been working on fedi.foundation.
 Would you like to be part of this initiative?
 Join the discussion!

 Fediverse 2021 timeline